kajaljoshi/Angular-PWA-LazyLoading/README.md

-# PWADemo
+# Angular-PWA-LazyLoading

-A toDo List application is created using Angular-cli and Workbox with webpack is used to achieve PWA(Progressive Web App).
+A toDo List application Demo is created using Angular-cli and Workbox with webpack is used to achieve PWA(Progressive Web App).
 Features included in current applicatin to acheive PWA is :
 1) Lazy-Loading
 2) Offline support using service-worker(workbox)